 A food mill can also be a good buy for two very different kinds of cooks: the one who has it all and really wants to make Michelin-starred purées and mash, or the minimalist who’s looking for something instead of a blender or food processor.

-What we don’t like about food mills: There are several drawbacks to owning a food mill, including the fact that it can be big, bulky, and pricey.
+There are several drawbacks to owning a food mill, including the fact that it can be big, bulky, and pricey.
 Unlike a dainty ricer, there’s no drawer that could house a food mill.
-The interchangeable plates can also be difficult to assemble, disassemble, and clean*, making it too fussy a tool to grab for a quick weeknight dinner.
+The interchangeable plates can also be difficult to assemble, disassemble, and clean, making it too fussy a tool to grab for a quick weeknight dinner.
+(The best way to clean a food mill is immediately after you use it!
+Immediately!)

 In a review by Wirecutter for the best potato masher, they found that tasters didn’t like the uber-smooth, almost soup-like quality of mashed potatoes made in a food mill.
 The potatoes processed in it will yield a mash that definitely leans closer to a French pommes purée.